NVIDIA/hpc-container-maker/docs/building_blocks.md

 `Base-Essentials-Extras-Rendering-Base`, `Base-Enable-Python`,
 `Base-Enable-Python-Essentials`,
 `Base-Enable-Python-Essentials-Extras`, and
 `Base-Enable-Python-Essentials-Extras-Rendering-Base`.
-The
+If a
-default value is `Base-Essentials-Extras-Rendering-Base`.
+Python edition is selected, then the [Python](#python) building block should be isntalled with development libraries prior to this building block.
+The default value is `Base-Enable-Python-Essentials-Extras-Rendering-Base`.

 - __ldconfig__: Boolean flag to specify whether the Catalyst library directory should be added dynamic linker cache.
 If False, then